-This statement is a snapshot view of Spark's practices, processes and policies measured against the principles of the NZX Code.
-It was approved by the Board on 23 August and is accurate as at that date.
+This statement is a snapshot view of Spark's practices, processes and policies measured against the principles of the NZX Code for the period from 1 July 2023 to 30 June 2024.
+It was approved by the Board on 22 August 2024 and is accurate as at that date.